DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## For Steve

-- [ ] (Steve) Identify next team to onboard with AI-driven workflows
-	- Grants team?
-	- Future RPS
 - [ ] (Steve) to setup calls with Jenny Taylor (service assessments) and Richard Baines re: governance

 ## To Do

+- [ ] (Todd) Create final report with recommendations per SOW
+- [ ] Add Miro workflow diagram into the playbook
+- [ ] (Todd) EE Blogin for Playbook

+## Doing

+- [ ] (All) Kick off Agentic workflow Ideation - Large codebase IPAFFS, SRABPI
+- [ ] (All) Find possible next project
 - [ ] (Steve) to talk to Charlie re: AI tools and Playwrite on the tech Radar
 	- licensing costs
 	- LLM tools / credits
 - [ ] (Steve) Schedule and Finish Deck for final playback - To be scheduled for the 27th.
-- [ ] (Todd) Create final report with recommendations per SOW
-- [ ] (Todd) EE Blogin for Playbook
-- [ ] (All) Kick off Agentic workflow Ideation - Large codebase IPAFFS, SRABPI
-- [ ] Add Miro workflow diagram into the playbook

-## Doing

-- [ ] (All) Find possible next project
-- [ ] (Adam) Retro: Adding additional .cursorrules for dev levels, e.g. Junior learning prompts - Learn with AI section in the playbook (Adam)
-- [ ] (Ben) Reach out to Richard Stockley re: Governance tool
+- [ ] (Steve) Identify next team to onboard with AI-driven workflows
-- [ ] (Ben) Review CDP Python template
+	- Grants team?
+	- Future RPS

 ## Done

 **Complete**
+- [x] (Ben) Review CDP Python template
+- [x] (Adam) Retro: Adding additional .cursorrules for dev levels, e.g. Junior learning prompts - Learn with AI section in the playbook (Adam)
+- [x] (Ben) Reach out to Richard Stockley re: Governance tool

 ***